openbmc/docs/designs/emmc-storage-design.md

   for OpenBMC.

-- No initramfs: It may be possible to boot the rootfs by passing the UUID of the logical volume to the kernel, although a pre-init script[1] will likely still be needed.
+- No initramfs: It may be possible to boot the rootfs by passing the UUID of the logical volume to the kernel, although a [pre-init script][] will likely still be needed.
 Therefore, having an initramfs would offer a more standard implementation for initialization.

-- Static partitioning for the eMMC: This would avoid the kernel memory overhead to cache the extents mapping the LVM volume where the rootfs resides, but this is probably not significant.
-In addition, having static partitioning requires committing to a fixed size, without the ability to be able to resize in the future if more space is needed for that partition.

-- Static partitioning for the NOR: Static MTD partitions could be created to store the kernel images, but additional work would be required to introduce a new method to select the desired kernel image, because the static layout does not currently have dual image support.
+- Logical Volumes:

+  - Volume management: LVM.
+This allows for dynamic partition/removal, similar to the current UBI implementation.
+LVM support increases the size of the kernel by ~100kB, but the increase in size is worth the ability of being able to resize the partition if needed.
+In addition, UBI volume management works in a similar way, so it would not be complex to implement LVM management in the code update application.

+  - Partitioning:  If the eMMC is used to store the boot loader, a ext4 (or vfat) partition would hold the FIT image containing the kernel, initrd and device tree.
+This volume would be mounted as /boot.
+This allows U-Boot to load the kernel since it doesn't have support for LVM.
+After the boot partition, assign the remaining eMMC flash as a single physical volume containing logical volumes, instead of fixed-size partitions.
+This provides flexibility for cases where the contents of a partition outgrow a fixed size.
+This also means that other firmware images, such as BIOS and PSU, can be stored in volumes in the single eMMC device.

+  - Initramfs: Use an initramfs, which is the default in OpenBMC, to boot the rootfs from a logical volume.
+An initramfs allows for flexibility if additional boot actions are needed, such as mounting overlays.
+It also provides a point of departure (environment) to provision and format the eMMC volume(s).
+To boot the rootfs, the initramfs would search for the desired rootfs volume to be mounted, instead of using the U-Boot environments.

+  - Mount points: For firmware images such as BIOS that currently reside in separate SPI NOR modules, the logical volume in the eMMC would be mounted in the same paths as to prevent changes to the applications that rely on the location of that data.

-- Alternative options to provision an LVM image are to build the image from QEMU, this would require booting QEMU as part of the build process to setup the LVM volume and create the image file.
+  - Provisioning: Since the LVM userspace tools don't offer an offline mode, it's not straightforward to assemble an LVM disk image from a bitbake task.
+Therefore, have the initramfs create the LVM volume and fetch the rootfs file into tmpfs from an external source to flash the volume.
+The rootfs file can be fetched using DHCP, UART, USB key, etc. An alternative option include to build the image from QEMU, this would require booting QEMU as part of the build process to setup the LVM volume and create the image file.

 ## Impacts
 This design would impact the OpenBMC build process and code update